Stomp the Yard

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to DJ decides to enroll at Truth University and attend classes, making the choice to enter this new world of historically black college life, stepping away from street life and toward structure and education., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat DJ is formally initiated into Theta Nu Theta fraternity.
+Significantly, this crucial beat DJ is formally initiated into Theta Nu Theta fraternity.
 He's now part of the brotherhood and will compete on the step team, seemingly achieving his goal of belonging and honoring Duron's memory through dance.
 But the stakes rise as Grant's jealousy intensifies and the national championship pressure mounts., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, DJ is kicked off the step team by Grant and the fraternity leadership after a confrontation where his street attitude and insubordination cross the line.
-He loses his position, his brotherhood, and his chance to compete, hitting rock bottom and facing the same undisciplined behavior that contributed to Duron's death., reveals the protagonist at their lowest point.
+He loses his position, his brotherhood, and his chance to compete, hitting rock bottom and facing the same undisciplined behavior that contributed to Duron's death., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 81% of the runtime.
 Uncle Nate and April help DJ realize that Duron's death wasn't his fault, and that honoring his brother means embracing discipline and growth, not running away.
 DJ understands he must combine his street dance soul with stepping's structure—not choose between them.
 The team, seeing Grant's toxicity, asks DJ to return and lead them., demonstrating the transformation achieved throughout the journey.